jhofker/obsidian-hoarder/README.md

-# Hoarder Plugin for Obsidian
+# ~Hoarder~ Karakeep Plugin for Obsidian

-This plugin syncs your Hoarder bookmarks with Obsidian, creating markdown notes for each bookmark in a designated folder.
+This plugin syncs your [Karakeep](https://karakeep.app/) bookmarks with Obsidian, creating markdown notes for each bookmark in a designated folder.

 ## Features

-- Automatically syncs bookmarks from Hoarder every hour (configurable)
+- Automatically syncs bookmarks from Karakeep every hour (configurable)
 - Creates markdown files for each bookmark with metadata
 - Configurable sync folder and API settings
 - Updates existing bookmarks if they've changed